aiogram/aiogram/docs/source/install.rst

         $ cd aiogram
         $ python setup.py install

-    Or if you want to install stable version (The same with version form PyPi):
+    Or if you want to install stable version (The same with version from PyPi):

     .. code-block:: bash